google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/high-performance-loading.md

 Traditional [caching best
 practices](/web/fundamentals/performance/optimizing-content-efficiency/http-caching#top_of_page),
-the kind that on HTTP `Cache-Control` headers and without a service worker, require [going to the network each navigation](/web/fundamentals/performance/optimizing-content-efficiency/http-caching#invalidating_and_updating_cached_responses), to ensure that all of the subresource URLs are fresh.
+the kind that rely on HTTP `Cache-Control` headers and not a service worker, require [going to the network each navigation](/web/fundamentals/performance/optimizing-content-efficiency/http-caching#invalidating_and_updating_cached_responses), to ensure that all of the subresource URLs are fresh.
 The holy grail for web